 Where can someone access gaming disorder treatment?

-The NHS in London are leading the field in public services for people with gaming disorders in the public health system.
-They’ve now got a specialist unit for gaming disorders.
+The NHS in London are leading the field in public services for people with gaming disorder in the public health system.
+They’ve now got a specialist unit for gaming disorder.
 However, an addiction process is a cycle of change.
 We have to understand why someone’s become addicted to whatever it is they’re addicted to.
 Usually addiction is a sign of anxiety, depression, not coping in the world or falling into a trap of repetitive behaviour.
 Something controls them and causes dysfunction in everyday life.

 Any therapist, such as myself, who’s trained in addiction models – and it’s part of all of our basic training – can work on the cycle of change with addictions.
 So, you don’t need a specialist gaming centre.
-The National Centre for Gaming Disorders in London is probably doing a lot of research as to what are the unique elements of gaming addiction beyond that of eating disorders – yes, eating disorders are an addiction – alcohol abuse, substance abuse, etc.
+The National Centre for Gaming Disorders in London is probably doing a lot of research as to what are the unique elements of gaming disorder beyond that of eating disorders – yes, eating disorders are an addiction – alcohol abuse, substance abuse, etc.

 What it may be an idea for people to do is to understand what an addiction is.
 An addiction is something that becomes a priority in someone’s life and makes that person dysfunctional in their health, socialisation, education, work and sustainability.
 So, if you are experiencing this and you’re reading this, it may be an idea to think, ‘Why should I change?
 What would help me if I stopped (gaming, drinking, etc.)?
 How would I benefit if I could change my life?
 Why am I even thinking about changing my life?
 And if you are at that stage, you can reach out to any addiction service in your local area.
 Most of them are free in the Western world.

-If you Google or look at charitable organisations and non-profits, you’ll find there are heaps of them around the world.
+If you Google ‘Gaming Disorder’ or look at charitable organisations and non-profits, you’ll find there are heaps of them around the world.
 Access them, because you will find trained, understanding people.
 It feels very lonely when we’re addicted.
 You can reach out anonymously at first if you wish, just to get information.
 You will be very surprised and relieved that there are these people that understand exactly what you’re feeling and where you are.

 And they will work with you, not put on you why you should change, but find out what your specific needs are, what’s happening in your world and how you got there in the first place, because that’s where the answers are.

-So, if you are experiencing gaming addiction, if your children have any kind of addiction, or you as an adult feel that you’re not in control of ‘this’ any more, whatever it is, then Google the cycle of change and also Google, ‘Where can I get help?’ – free help or private help.
+So, if you are experiencing gaming disorder, if your children have any kind of addiction, or you as an adult feel that you’re not in control of ‘this’ any more, whatever it is, then Google the cycle of change and also Google, ‘Where can I get help?’ – free help or private help.

 And good luck.
 If you’re reading this and you’re thinking, ‘Do you know what?
 That sounds a little bit like me,’ then I wish you all the best.